maxrog/portfolio/_posts/2017-05-31-AppFactory.markdown

 The App Factory is an interdisciplinary group located on UW-Parkside's campus.
 We are made up of faculty mentors and student interns who develop iOS, Android, and web applications.
 * We abide by **Agile Methodologies**, perform weekly standups, make use of **Jira** for project management, **Slack** for communication, and rotate **Scrum** roles for new projects.
 * Since we work with real clients, I've learned how to communicate ideas to technical and non-techinal people alike.
+* I've experienced all the small details that go into quality products.
+Including writing **Statements of Work**, **UI/UX Design**, **Testing**, **Demoing** properly, apt presentation of applications on the App Store and more.
+The little things are what set applications apart and make for a happy client.
 * I've dealt with the pressure to deliver a product in time for a hard deadline.
 * Even just hanging around with other aspiring professionals, whether it's learning something new or tutoring a new recruit, has molded me into a more well-rounded developer.
 {% endtextalign %}